square/square-connect-go-sdk/swagger/docs/InvoicesApi.md

 > DeleteInvoiceResponse DeleteInvoice(ctx, invoiceId, optional)
 DeleteInvoice

 Deletes the specified invoice.
-When an invoice is deleted, the  associated Order status changes to CANCELED.
+When an invoice is deleted, the  associated order status changes to CANCELED.
 You can only delete a draft  invoice (you cannot delete a published invoice, including one that is scheduled for processing).

 ### Required Parameters